-There is a lot of information to read and digest; if you need any further advice, you can always call us at Accident Claims UK on 0800 073 8801, and we will do our best to help you.
+There is a lot of information to read and digest about compensation for a work-related illness.
+So, if you need any further advice, you can always call us at Accident Claims UK on 0800 073 8801, and we will do our best to help you.

 A work-related illness may cover any medical disorder or condition that has either developed or been made worse from undertaking work-related duties at a place of employment.
 The term ‘work-related illness’ could potentially cover a comprehensive spectrum of illnesses that could be caused by being in the workplace and potentially covers conditions that have been made worse since being in the workplace rather than being caused by it.

 To make a successful compensation claim, you will need to be able to prove that your illness was caused by or made worse by being in your place of employment through negligence of your employer.

 According to the HSE, in 2019/20 there were 1.6 million workers reported to be suffering a new or ongoing work-related illness.
 51% of these were due to stress, depression or anxiety, 30% due to musculoskeletal disorders and 19% with other types of illnesses.

 The HSE has estimated that there are over 13,000 new cases of work-related cancer cases every year.
 Even though this number is staggering, it is believed that it could well be underestimated as not all links to workplace environments and cancer have yet been proven.

 Various forms of carcinogens may be found in the working environment, such as liquids, gases, vapours, solids or dust.
 Inhalation of a carcinogen or contact with the skin can be enough exposure to cause serious health issues such as cancer.